-Within the online form, there are detailed guidelines for each section.
-Below is an overview of the application elements you'll be expected to complete.
+Within the online application, there are detailed guidelines for each section.
+Below is an overview of the elements you'll be expected to complete.

-Project Personnel - As the person creating the draft application, you will automatically be assigned to the proposal as the Principal Investigator.
-If there are Co-PIs on the proposal, you are asked to provide their names and organizations in this section.
+Project Personnel- As the person creating the draft application, you will automatically be assigned to the proposal as the Principal Investigator.
+If there are Co-PIs on the proposal, they can be added to the application in this section.
+They must first follow Steps 1 and 2 above before being added to the application.